Bokode: The New Barcode

 “We think that our technology will create a new way of tagging,” Dr Ankit Mohan, one of the Massachusetts Institute of Technology (MIT) researchers behind the work, told BBC News.
 Lab Camera Culture group.

 The researchers believe the system has many advantages over conventional barcode labels.
-For example, they say, the tags are smaller, can be read from different angles and can be interrogated from far away by a standard mobile phone camera, or any barcode scanner.
+For example, they say, the tags are smaller, can be read from different angles and can be interrogated from far away by a standard mobile phone camera, or any barcode scanners.

 “For traditional barcodes you need to be a foot away from it at most,” said Dr Mohan.
 The team has shown its barcode labels can be read from a distance of up to 12 ft, although they should theoretically work up to 60 ft.